-- A possibility of fatality, serious injury or significant loss. - A possibility of injury to a number of people. - A serious violation of statutory regulation.
+- A possibility of fatality, serious injury or significant loss. - A possibility of injury to several people. - A serious violation of statutory regulation.

-16.2.2 M (Medium)
+17.2.2 M (Medium)

 This rating applies where there is

 - A conceivable though unlikely possibility of fatality or serious injury. - A possibility of minor injury to a small number of people.